 However, the doctor may not recommend loratadine during breastfeeding if the baby has low birth weight, was born prematurely or has health issues (3).

-Your health condition is important too: If you have liver or kidney disease, inform about it to the physician before he prescribes the medication.
+Your maternal health condition is also important: If you have liver or kidney disease, inform the physician before he prescribes the medication.

 Even if you and your baby do not have any health conditions, you have to limit your intake of loratadine to small amounts as it enters the breast milk.